 Various elements must be present for a pillar page to be categorized as one.
 An excellent pillar page should:

 Let's not keep you waiting any longer.
-Here are 9 examples of pillar pages that meet the criteria of an excellent pillar page:
+Here are 9 examples of pillar pages that meet the criteria of an excellent pillar page and you can use as a framework:

 Drip’s email marketing guide